Hinilawod: The adventures of Dumalapdap

 Shortly after Humadapnon left their home to seek revenge on Saragnayan's family and followers, Dumalapdap embarked on a quest of his own.
-He decided go to Burutlakan-ka-adlaw and marry the maiden Lubay-Lubyok Hanginun si Mahuyokhuyokon.
+He decided to go to Burutlakan-ka-adlaw and marry Lubay-Lubyok Hanginun si Mahuyokhuyokon, the goddess of the evening breeze.
 With him was Dumasig, the most powerful wrestler in Madya-as.

 After several months of traveling, the two warriors came face to face with a two-headed monster called Balanakon.
 The monster guarded the ridge that led to the place where the maiden lived.
 They managed to kill the monster but were confronted with another kind of monster when they reached the gate of the palace where the maiden lived.
 Called Uyutang, the monster was similar to a bat with sharp, poisonous claws.

-Dumalapdap fought with the Uyutang for seven months.
+Dumalapdap fought with Uyutang for seven months.
 He was able to defeat the monster when he grabbed its ankle and broke it.
 Then he took his twang daniwan (magic dagger) and struck Uyutang under the armpit.
 The monster howled in pain, causing an earthquake that broke the ridge they were fighting in into two.
 Half of the ridge became an island that is known today as Negros, while the other half became Panay.

 With the monster Uyutang dead, Lubay-Lubyok Hanginun si Mahuyokhuyokan was free to marry Dumalapdap.
 He brought her home and was reunited with his family.
 Datu Paubari celebrated the return of his three sons with a very big feast.
 His sons left for different parts of the world after the feast.
 Labaw Donggon ventured north, Humadapnon went south, and Dumalapdap embarked to the west.
 Datu Parubari was left to rule in the east.